johnthepink/meteor-launch/docs/README.md

 ### init

-Next, we need to create a `launch.json` file in your project.
+We need to create a `launch.json` file in your project.
 This is what `launch` uses in your project to set all your project-specific variables (API tokens, directories, etc.). `launch` has a command for that.

 ```shell
 $ launch init